robbisg/pyfinansk/README.md

-# pyfinansk
+# pyfinanskt
-Flask-based backend to store financial investment
+Flask-based backend to store financial investment with React Frontend.